MCP Server

 }

-Add to your MCP client — paste the config above, replacing the project ID and API key.
+Add to your MCP client — use the config for your client above, replacing

 Authentication